It’s a day to acknowledge the incredible achievements of women and to shine a light on the progress yet to be made.

 Although International Women’s Day might just be one day, ultimately every day is a day where we can challenge gender norms, advocate for equality and work to support everyone to be free of the barriers holding them back.

-You can donate today to help make sure all girls have access to education.
 For millions of girls, education is a lifeline – a connection to safety and survival.